-Finland consumed 86.8 TWh electricity in 2004, which was nearly two per cent more than the previous year.
-Cogeneration of heat and power covered 32 per cent of the consumption of electricity, nuclear power nearly 25 per cent, hydro power 17 per cent and coal-based and other conventional condensing power a good 20 per cent.
-Wind power accounted for 0.1 per cent.
-Electricity was imported from Russia to Finland nearly according to the maximum capacity of the import connection and a substantial amount of electricity was exported to the west.
-Net imports of electricity covered 5.6 per cent of electricity consumption.
+Finland consumed 84.9 TWh of electricity in 2005, which was 2.5 per cent less than the previous year.
+The decline was due to the six-week paper industry dispute and exceptionally mild weather conditions.
+Cogeneration of heat and power covered 31 per cent of the consumption of electricity, nuclear power nearly 26 per cent, hydro power 16 per cent and coal-based and other conventional condensing power a good 7 per cent.
+Wind power accounted for 0.2 per cent.
+Electricity was imported from Russia to Finland nearly according to the maximum capacity of the import connection.
+Also electricity imports from the west almost reached record levels.
+Net imports of electricity covered 20 per cent of electricity consumption, which was more electricity than ever before.
+Growth in electricity imports and declining exports meant that condensing power production fell to a third of the previous year's level.
+The emissions trading started at the beginning of 2005 has also affected condensing power production.
+In 2005, the quantity of energy produced from coal was low.
+Due to the increase in imported electricity, usage of coal was significantly reduced.
+Carbon dioxide emissions from energy generation from coal, natural gas, peat and oil were some 10 million tonnes, declining on the previous year by approx. 50 percent.

 At the start of 2005, the Government granted a construction licence for the construction of Teollisuuden Voima Ltd's new nuclear power plant unit.
-The construction work was started in spring year 2004 and the Olkiluoto 3 power plant unit will be commissioned in 2009.
-It will be completed at the beginning of the Kyoto target period and it will improve Finland's chances of achieving the reduction targets for GHG emissions.
+The construction work was started in spring year 2004 and the Olkiluoto 3 power plant unit will be commissioned in 2010.
+It will be completed during the Kyoto target period and it will improve Finland's chances of achieving the reduction targets for GHG emissions.
 The power plant unit to be constructed is of the pressurised water type.
 The power plant unit's thermal output will be 4 300 MW and net electric power output 1 600 MW.